hallambaker/Mathematical-Mesh/Outputs/Documents/Examples/ExamplesDAREMessageMail.md

 For example, consider the following mail message:

 ~~~~
-From: Alice@example.com
-To: bob@example.com
-Subject: TOP-SECRET Product Launch Today!

-The CEO told me the product launch is today.
-Tell no-one!
 ~~~~

 Existing encryption approaches require that header fields such as the subject line be encrypted